A quantum Kolmogorov-Arnold-Moser theorem in the anisotropic Dicke model and its possible implications in the hybrid Sachdev-Ye-Kitaev models: Introduction

-In classical chaos, the classical Kolmogorov-Arnold-Moser (KAM) theorem states that if an integrable Hamiltonian $ H_0 $ is disturbed by a small perturbation $ \Delta H $, which makes the total Hamiltonian $ H=H_0+ \Delta H $ , non-integrable.
-If the two conditions are satisfied: (a) $ \Delta H $ is sufficiently small (b) the frequencies $ \omega_i $ of $ H_0 $ are in-commensurate, then the system remains quasi-integrable.
-Just like the quantum analog of Lyapunov exponent can be studied in the context of the SYK models \cite{SY,SY3,Kit,subir3,Pol,Mald,CSYKnum,Gross,longtime,Ads2Mald,liu1,liu2}, it is important to explore the quantum analog of KAM theorem.
-Despite some previous efforts, the quantum analogue of the KAM theorem remains elusive.
-In this work, by using the $ 1/J $ expansion, non-perturbative instanton method, ED and random matrix theory, we explore possible quantum analog of KAM theorem in the $ U(1)/Z_2 $ Dicke models \cite{stupid}.
-These methods are complementary to the strong coupling expansion used by the authors in \cite{strongED} to study the same model in its dual $ Z_2/U(1) $ representation.
+In classical chaos, the Kolmogorov-Arnold-Moser (KAM) theorem \cite{KAM} describes how an integrable Hamiltonian $ H_0 $ respond to a chaotic perturbation $ \Delta H $, which makes the total Hamiltonian $ H=H_0+ \Delta H $ non-integrable.
+It states that if the two conditions are satisfied: (a) $ \Delta H $ is sufficiently small (b) the frequencies $ \omega_i $ of $ H_0 $ are in-commensurate, then the system remains quasi-integrable.
+The classical KAM theorem has played important roles in the stability of the solar system and many other classical chaotic systems.
+It remains an outstanding problem to find a quantum analogue of the KAM theorem for a quantum many-body system.
+Here, we will try to achieve such a goal in the context of the anisotropic ( $ J-U(1)/Z_2 $ ) Dicke model \cite{walls,scully} Eq.\ref{u1z2u1} which is the most important model in quantum optics.